zirain/playground/istio/misc/RM.md

 ### Legacy Manual Steps
 - (**Automation step=5**) (new step since we need image from prior step)
-  - Update istio/common-files to set release-1.26 build image (Update the UPDATE_BRANCH in files/common/Makefile.common.mk to be the new release name
+  - Update istio/common-files to set release-1.27 build image (Update the UPDATE_BRANCH in files/common/Makefile.common.mk to be the new release name
   - Update IMAGE_VERSION in files/common/scripts/setup_env.sh  to be the new build image from prior step (found at https://gcr.io/istio-testing/build-tools).
   - Also Update `CODEOWNERS` to contain only the release managers for this release.
- - [x] Merge PR from STEP 5.
+ - [ ] Merge PR from STEP 5.
 Wait until step 5 PR merges and all the postsubmit generated PRs (to update common files in repos) merge.

 ## Remaining Manual Steps

 After the automation is complete, there are some manual steps that need to be completed to finish the branch cut.

-- [x] Fix up test-infra proxy automated job to pull from most recent stable Envoy release branch if (set `UPDATE_BRANCH`)
+- [ ] Fix up test-infra proxy automated job to pull from most recent stable Envoy release branch if (set `UPDATE_BRANCH`)
   - Check https://www.envoyproxy.io/docs/envoy/latest/version_history/version_history to find the latest stable minor version of Envoy.
   - https://github.com/istio/test-infra/pull/5649
-- [x] Verify that the github.com/envoyproxy/go-control-plane Go module dependencies match the latest commit before github.com/envoyproxy/envoy was branched.
+- [ ] Verify that the github.com/envoyproxy/go-control-plane Go module dependencies match the latest commit before github.com/envoyproxy/envoy was branched.
   - Find the new Envoy branch in GitHub (https://github.com/envoyproxy/envoy/tree/release/v1.34 in this case) and click on `commits behind main` to find the commit where the branch happened (it should appear first in in the chronologically-sorted commit list).
   - Click the sha to view the commit (which should look similar to https://github.com/envoyproxy/envoy/commit/a5cf609225dfd223ec734cdc2d9a2cb33e58cacc), then click the sha next to `1 parent` (or manually search the commit history on the main branch), which should take you to the last commit before the branch, which should look similar to https://github.com/envoyproxy/envoy/commit/b0f43d67aa25c1b03c97186a200cc187f4c22db3).
   - Find this commit on the Envoy release branch commit history (https://github.com/envoyproxy/envoy/commits/release/v1.33 in this case), then search https://github.com/envoyproxy/go-control-plane/commits/main for either this commit or the most recent before it - not all commits will have a corresponding mirror commit).
 In this example, https://github.com/envoyproxy/go-control-plane/commit/4eb1955954fa7607752b3957a1885ce9fe6cf7e8 is the go-control-plane commit we've chosen, which corresponds to https://github.com/envoyproxy/envoy/commit/078dae3549912e632c3776a5e9a4679226093276.
   - Update the istio/istio and istio/proxy repos to use this commit for the github.com/envoyproxy/go-control-plane Go module dependency with `go get github.com/envoyproxy/go-control-plane@GITSHA` where GITSHA is the go-control-plane commit you've selected.
   - (https://github.com/istio/istio/pull/56001)
   - (https://github.com/istio/proxy/pull/6249)
-- [x] Update UPDATE_BRANCH in `bin/update_deps.sh` and `bin/update_ztunnel.sh` on release branch, then run those scripts and commit the changes.
+- [ ] Update UPDATE_BRANCH in `bin/update_deps.sh` and `bin/update_ztunnel.sh` on release branch, then run those scripts and commit the changes.
   - (https://github.com/istio/istio/pull/56001)
-- [x] Bump 1.26 to 1.27 in the `master` branch
+- [ ] Bump 1.27 to 1.28 in the `master` branch
-  - Updates 1.26.0 to 1.27.0, 1.26-dev to 1.27-dev, etc
+  - Updates 1.27.0 to 1.28.0, 1.27-dev to 1.28-dev, etc
   - https://github.com/istio/istio/pull/56000
-- [x] Post on [GitHub Discussions](https://github.com/istio/istio/discussions) announcing branch cut complete and PRs can be merged again.
+- [ ] Post on [GitHub Discussions](https://github.com/istio/istio/discussions) announcing branch cut complete and PRs can be merged again.
-- [x] Ask istio.io team to run job to update to use the 1.26 branch (probably Daniel Hawton).
+- [ ] Ask istio.io team to run job to update to use the 1.27 branch (probably Daniel Hawton).
 Verify the EOL date for the n-2 release as 6 weeks after the planned release date.
-  - The `make` command documented at https://github.com/istio/istio.io/?tab=readme-ov-file#when-istio-source-code-is-branched can generate a PR similar to below. `make prepare-1.26.0`
+  - The `make` command documented at https://github.com/istio/istio.io/?tab=readme-ov-file#when-istio-source-code-is-branched can generate a PR similar to below. `make prepare-1.27.0`
   - https://github.com/istio/istio.io/pull/16420

 ## Publishing a release
 The next step is to publish a release.
 You will need to follow these steps for each beta and release candidate and finally for the final release build.

-- [x] Run `make shell` then `./bin/update_deps.sh` on the release branch in istio/istio.
+- [ ] Run `make shell` then `./bin/update_deps.sh` on the release branch in istio/istio.
 PR and merge the resulting diff.
-- [x] Trigger a beta or release candidate build
+- [ ] Trigger a beta or release candidate build
-- [x] Some verification to verify build is good
+- [ ] Some verification to verify build is good
   - You can download the build tar from the appropriate directory here: https://gcsweb.istio.io/gcs/istio-prerelease/prerelease/
   - untar the file and install, specifying the image repository. (ex: `./bin/istioctl install --set profile=demo -y --set hub=gcr.io/istio-prerelease-testing`).
   - Run bookinfo from within the untar'd directory
-- [x] Publish the beta or release candidate
+- [ ] Publish the beta or release candidate
-- [x] Post on [GitHub Discussions](https://github.com/istio/istio/discussions) announcing availability of beta or release candidate.
+- [ ] Post on [GitHub Discussions](https://github.com/istio/istio/discussions) announcing availability of beta or release candidate.
 Release managers may not have permission to post in the Announcements category on GitHub Discussions, get a TOC or Steering member to change the category after posting.
-  - [x] Share this post in the #announcements and #release-1.26 channels on Istio Slack
+  - [ ] Share this post in the #announcements and #release-1.27 channels on Istio Slack

 ## Generating a release candidate

 ### When to start: 10-14 days before the release date

-- [x] Verify and update the min K8s version supported for the release.
+- [ ] Verify and update the min K8s version supported for the release.
   - RMs usually determine the range of k8s versions and it appears on the TOC agenda at times.
 The max version is usually is the current K8s version and the min version includes 3 past versions, so for a 1.32 max version, the min version would be 1.29 as an example.

 Use the Publishing a Release instructions above to update_deps, trigger the build, do verification and publish the release